Simplifyd Cloud

 --portContainer port to expose (required)

---custom-fqdnCustom domain name (optional)
+--custom-fqdnCustom domain name for HTTP/gRPC ingress only

 # Expose port 8080 over HTTP